c-mandal/c-mandal.github.io/projects/ethical.md

 ## EthiCAL Apparel Design Portfolio

 EthiCAL Apparel is a student-run design organization for social good at Berkeley.
-I am an associate on the design team and participate in 2-3 product releases per semester where I create original apparel, stickers, and prints depicting everything from sustainability themes to life at Berkeley.
+I was an associate on the design team for two semesters and participated in 2-3 product releases per semester where I created original apparel, stickers, and prints depicting everything from sustainability themes to life at Berkeley.

-EthiCAL donates ~60% of its profits to local organizations fighting for environmental justice, water conservation, and worker's rights, to name a few causes.
+EthiCAL donates \~60% of its profits to local organizations fighting for environmental justice, water conservation, and worker's rights, to name a few causes.
 Through my time in the club I've learned a lot about the design process including ideation, critique, and working within production constraints and deadlines.
 I've also gained insight on marketing and responsibly sourcing materials for apparel printing and shipping by working with our marketing and sales teams.
 Read more about EthiCAL [here!](https://www.ethicalapparel.org)

 |Orion's BART|
 |:---:|